-In mid-1990s, started teaching introductory anthropology courses on a part-time basis, and thus tried to follow the literature on human evolution over the coming years, including those related to Lucy, and also the “Out-of-Africa” debates.
+In the mid-1990s I started teaching introductory anthropology courses as a contingent community college teacher.
+I followed the literature on human evolution over the coming years, including those related to Lucy, and the “Out-of-Africa” debates.
 Even in introductory cultural anthropology courses I briefly covered human evolution.

 Human Evolution Narratives

 The story of bovine evolution is not told with the same glamour as the story of human evolution.
 The narrative of human evolution is about “us, the humans.”

 Segments of the evolutionary narrative juxtaposed with discovery narratives of major paleoanthropological celebrities or “personas” are especially popular.
-These personas come with semi-complete skeletal remains, and each is a somewhat “sacred scientific body.”
+These personas come with semi-complete skeletal remains, particularly the skull, and each is a somewhat “sacred scientific body.”

 Each important discovery makes a new telling of the human evolution narrative possible.
 To become well-known, a new narrative, based on representation and interpretation of material proof, should question or disqualify the previous dominant narrative or narratives.

-A famous example for such a juxtaposition of discovery and evolution narratives is Lucy, a paleoanthropological celebrity, and Don Johanson, a paleoanthropologist who has also become a “celebrity.”
+A famous example of such a juxtaposition of discovery and evolution narratives is Lucy, a paleoanthropological celebrity, and Don Johanson, a paleoanthropologist who has also become a “celebrity.”
 Lucy was discovered in the present-day country of Ethiopia in 1974.
-In this case a scientific narrative of human evolution, or rather one of its important chapters, is popularly told in conjunction with her the narrative of her discovery.
+In this case, a scientific narrative of human evolution, or rather one of its important chapters, is popularly told in conjunction with her the narrative of her discovery.